patricktcoakley/gdvm/README.md

 Note that you may periodically need to run `brew update` if any changes are applied to the formula.

 #### Scoop (Windows)

-> [!IMPORTANT]
-> In order to use the symlink feature for Windows, you first need to enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
-> Without it, you can still install, remove, etc, but you won't have the added benefit of having a symlink pointing to your desired version, which is what the `fgvm godot` command uses to launch Godot
-> directly from the terminal and you would simply have to navigate to the Godot installation directory to launch it (i.e., `C:\Users\USERNAME\fgvm\4.5.1-stable-standard\Godot_v4.5.1-stable_win64.exe`).
->
-> In addition, Powershell, the default shell for Windows, doesn't support the emojis out of the box.
-To fix this, you simply need to update the `$PROFILE`/profile.ps1:
-> ```powershell
-> '[console]::InputEncoding = [console]::OutputEncoding = [System.Text.UTF8Encoding]::new()' | Add-Content -Path $PROFILE
-> ```
->
-> Also, if you are using `cmd`, you can also try the beta unicode support by going to Region in the control panel, going to Administrative, clicking Change system locale, and checking the Beta:
-> Use Unicode UTF-8 for worldwide language support checkbox.
-You will have to restart your computer, but it should enable emoji support there as well.

 If you're on Windows, you can install fgvm using [Scoop](https://scoop.sh) by running the following commands: